The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Medica II is not an “upgraded” version of the original Medica, but should be treated as such.

 Medica II has a larger radius than Medica and applies a 100 potency regen effect for 15s for a total of 500 potency.
-The initial heal is smaller than Medica, but in total it's a larger heal than Cure III and will cover a most of your AoE healing into the 70s.
+The initial heal is smaller than Medica, but in total it's a larger heal than Cure III and will cover most of your AoE healing into the 70s.

 Medica II is almost always better than Medica on account of the extra potency, but in the event Medica II is already ticking and the party needs healing, Medica or Cure III remain good options.